');

 About Seward, NE

-Seward is a small community in Nebraska with a population of 7,665 residents.
-The median household income is $70,000 per year, which is near the national average.
-The median age in Seward is 30.9 years.
+Seward is a small town located in Nebraska with a population of 7,665 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $70,000 per year, which is 7% below the national median of $75,149.
+The median age of 30.9 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Seward Ranks in Nebraska